kali-linex/linex/Documentation/process/howto.rst

     successfully.

   :ref:`Documentation/process/coding-style.rst <codingstyle>`
-    This describes the Linux kernel coding style, and some of the rationale behind it.
+    This describes the Linex kernel coding style, and some of the rationale behind it.
 All new code is expected to follow the guidelines in this document.
 Most maintainers will only accept patches if these rules are followed, and many people will only